Faculty Grievance Policy - Faculty Handbook

 If a grievant files two or more separate grievances against the same respondent(s) that raise related allegations or arise from a common set of facts, the FGO may consolidate such grievances into one grievance to be heard by a single panel.
 If a grievant files two or more separate grievances concerning different issues and the grievances are not consolidated, such grievances will normally be processed and heard sequentially in chronological order determined by the date on which the initial grievance was filed.
 Separate grievances filed by different grievants that involve related allegations or arise from a common set of facts may also be consolidated.

-1. A University Hearing Board and University Appeals Board shall be established from which hearing panels shall be selected.
-7
+1. A University Hearing Board and University Appeals Board shall be established from which grievance hearing and appeal panels shall be selected.

 2. All faculty with appointment in the tenure system, librarians and other academic staff with appointment in a continuing appointment system, and full-time fixed-term faculty who have served at least three consecutive years and are engaged in the academic activities of the University on a regular basis are eligible and expected to serve as members of the University Hearing Board or University Appeals Board.
-8 No faculty/academic staff member or librarian may serve on more than one hearing panel in any period of seven consecutive years.
-At the start of each academic year, the Academic Human Resources Office will provide the FGO with a list of all faculty, academic staff, and librarians eligible to serve on these Boards.9
+7 No faculty/academic staff member or librarian may serve on more than one grievance hearing or appeal panel in any period of seven consecutive years.
+At the start of each academic year, the Academic Human Resources Office will provide the FGO with a list of all faculty, academic staff, and librarians eligible to serve on these Boards.
+8

-3. A hearing panel shall consist of five members of the University Hearing Board or University Appeals Board, as appropriate, who are selected randomly by the FGO.
-Hearing panels shall serve throughout an entire proceeding.
+3. A grievance hearing panel shall consist of five members of the University Hearing Board who are selected randomly by the FGO.
+An appeal panel shall consist of three members of the University Appeals board who are selected randomly by the FGO.
+Panel members shall serve throughout an entire proceeding.

-6. Each hearing panel shall have a Presiding Officer selected by the FGO from a list established by the UCFA.
+7. Each grievance hearing panel shall have a Presiding Officer selected at random by the FGO from a list established by the UCFA.
 The Presiding Officer shall have voice but not be a voting member of the hearing panel.
 The Presiding Officer shall apply the rules of procedure consistent with the guidelines stated in Section III.I of this Policy.

-7. The FGO shall notify each party of the names of the Presiding Officer and five members of the hearing panel.
-Within seven (7) days of that notice, either party may submit a written challenge to the presiding officer or any member of the hearing panel for cause.
-The challenge must explain the cause for removing the Presiding Officer or hearing panel member.
-The Presiding Officer shall determine if there is cause to dismiss the challenged member of the hearing panel and select another member.
-10,11 In addition, each party shall have two peremptory challenges.
-The FGO shall notify the parties of any replacement Presiding Officer or members of the hearing panel.
-Either party may submit a challenge for cause to any replacement Presiding Officer or member of the hearing panel to the FGO within three (3) days of that notice.
+8. The FGO shall notify each party of the names of the Presiding Officer (if applicable) and members of the panel.
+Within seven (7) days of that notice, either party may submit a written challenge to the Presiding Officer or any member of the panel for cause.
+The challenge must explain the cause for removing the Presiding Officer or panel member.
+The FGO shall determine whether there is cause to dismiss the challenged member of the panel and select another member.
+9 In addition, each party shall have two peremptory challenges.
+The FGO shall notify the parties of any replacement Presiding Officer or members of the panel.
+Either party may submit a challenge for cause or any peremptory challenge to any replacement Presiding Officer or member of the panel to the FGO within three (3) days of that notice.

-8. If a hearing panel loses two or more of its members during the course of a hearing, the hearing shall be terminated, and a new panel selected.
+9. If a grievance hearing panel loses two or more of its members during the course of a hearing, the hearing shall be terminated, and a new panel selected.

 - Hearings shall be scheduled as expeditiously as possible and with due regard for the schedule of both parties.
 Grievances involving faculty/academic staff who hold academic year (AY) appointments will normally not be held during summer semester unless the faculty/academic staff member has a summer appointment.
 On the rare occasion when a party fails to respond to repeated attempts to schedule a hearing or unreasonably delays the scheduling of a hearing, the Faculty Grievance Office will schedule the hearing for the first date available to the panel members and the other party.